Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/01_Linear Algebra.md

 ### Linear Independence
 In linear algebra, a set of vectors is said to be "linearly independent" if none of the vectors in the set can be expressed as a linear combination of the others.
 Geometrically, linearly independent vectors in n-dimensional space do not lie in the same hyperplane.
 Intuitively, a set of linearly independent vectors consists of vectors that have no redundancy, i.e., if we remove any of those vectors from the set, we will lose something.
-All column vectors are linearly independent if and only if all columns are pivot columns.
+When represented in matrix form, all column vectors are linearly independent if and only if all columns are pivot columns.
 If there is at least one non-pivot column, the columns (and, therefore, the corresponding vectors) are linearly dependent.

 ### Generating set
 A set of vectors which spans the vector space.
 The minimal generating set is called basis.